dyerlab/Popgraph-Package/README.md

-# Popgraph-Package
+# Popgraph

-A Swift Package for estimating population graph topologies from multivariate data.
+A swift package for population graph analysis.